Cognitana-Research/NNOHD/README.md

 # Implementation Release and Additional Material

-Welcome to the additional material for the paper *Unsupervised Artificial Neural Networks for Outlier Detection in High-Dimensional Data* by Daniel Popovic, Edouard Fouch\`{e}
+Welcome to the additional material for the paper *Unsupervised Artificial Neural Networks for Outlier Detection in High-Dimensional Data* by Daniel Popovic, Edouard Fouché and Klemens Böhm, Karlsruhe Institute of Technology (KIT).
+This repository contains implementation releases of the three approaches *Autoencoder*, *Restricted Boltzmann Machine*, and *Self-Organising Map* for outlier detection with details to reproduce the experiments in the paper.
+In addition, it contains experimental results on further data sets and completes the tables, which are only partially shown in the paper for reasons of space.

+This repository is released under the AGPLv3 license.
+Please see the [LICENSE](https://github.com/Cognitana-Research/NNOHD/LICENSE) file for details.

 ## Quick Start